-Top alerts are the alerts with the greatest significance on the objects it is configured to monitor in vRealize Operations Cloud.
+Top alerts are the alerts with the greatest significance on the objects it is configured to monitor in VMware Aria Operations.
 These are the alerts most likely to negatively affect your environment and you should evaluate and address them.

 How the Top Alerts Widget and Configuration Options Work

 You can add the top alerts widget to one or more custom dashboards and configure it to display data that is important to different dashboard users.
 The data that appears in the widget is based on the configured options for each widget instance.

 You edit a top alerts widget after you add it to a dashboard.
 The changes you make to the options help create a custom widget to meet the needs of the dashboard users.

 Where You Find the Top Alerts Widget